Szarp/substitutions/README.md

-config.pageToken='Exxxx...xxxxxxxxxxxxxxxF'; //Page access token - see below config.adm1='1xxxxxxxxxxxxxx1'; //1st adminitrator messenger id (new message and new user notifications) config.adm2='1xxxxxxxxxxxxxx8'; //2nd adminitrator messenger id (new message notifications) config.email='example@example.com'; //used to notify about expiring certificates config.domains=["example.com", "example.org", "subdomain.example.org"]; //domains for which certificates will be used (check auto-sni on GitHub) module.exports = config; //allow other modules to access your config
+config.pageToken='Exxxx...xxxxxxxxxxxxxxxF'; //Page access token - see below config.adm1='1xxxxxxxxxxxxxx1'; //1st adminitrator messenger id (new message and new user notifications) config.adm2='1xxxxxxxxxxxxxx8'; //2nd adminitrator messenger id (new message notifications) module.exports = config; //allow other modules to access your config
 ```